 Since trees have deep roots that burrow under the ground and may dig into the foundation of the house which could cause real damage to your house in the long run.

 Water damage is another problem you should look out for.
 Plants have moisture in them and this moisture can leach on your walls and beneath the siding.
-This will bring about mold and mildew in your home.
+This will bring about mold in your home, which will then need remediation.

 Clearance from trees to power lines